You will need a few things in order to use this software:

 forms.
 You will also need

-files from the sub-directory with the
+one of the bst files from the sub-directory with the

-appropriate journal name (apj
+appropriate journal name (apj for AAS, mnras for Monthly

 Notices).
-These sub-directories also contain bib
+These sub-directories also contain bib files

-which define journal abbreviations for use in your bib
+which define journal abbreviations for use in your bib database,

 which contains all your references.
 There are only two steps:

-, and bib
+sty, bst, and bib files

 where LaTeX/BibTeX can see them.

-somwhere in your PATH
+nat2jour.pl somwhere in your PATH,

-and make sure it is executable (chmod +x nat2jour.pl
+and make sure it is executable (chmod +x nat2jour.pl).

 There are two options for the first step:

-ln -s
+ln -s.)

-tells LaTeX where to find sty
+TEXINPUTS tells LaTeX where to find sty (style) files.

-tells BibTeX where to find bst
+BSTINPUTS tells BibTeX where to find bst

 (bibliography style) files.

-tells BibTeX where to look for bib
+BIBINPUTS tells BibTeX where to look for bib

 (bibliography database) files.